corporate-rfc/CRFC1/README.md

 ## Acknowledgments

-The definitions introduced in this document are a translation of definitions found in the UH-60 Helicopter Operator’s Manual [UH60].
+The definitions introduced in this document are a translation of definitions found in the introduction section of the UH-60 Helicopter Operator’s Manual [UH60].

 ## Author's Address